-- 1.4.3 Collegiate competitions may use alternative Categories as follows: - a) Collegiate Qualification Series events may use alternate Categories, such as: Female Beginner, Female Advanced, Male Beginner, and Male Advanced.
-Competitors may be allowed to select a Category type (i.e., Beginner or Advanced) before or during the competition. - b) Collegiate Divisional Championship events shall use the following Categories: Female Recreational, Female Competitive (Nationals Eligible), Male Recreational, Male Competitive (Nationals Eligible).
+- Ocllegiate Divisional Championship events shall use the following Categories: Female Recreational, Female Competitive (Nationals Eligible), Male Recreational, Male Competitive (Nationals Eligible).
 Competitors are assigned to the relevant Competitive (Nationals Eligible)Category only if they have an active Collegiate membership at the time of the Collegiate Divisional Championship registration deadline.
-(If they only have a Collegiate Recreational membership, they will be assigned to the relevant Recreational Category and not be eligible to advance to the Collegiate National Championship.) - 1.4.4 Paraclimbing Categories are defined by way of a Paraclimbing Classification System set forth as follows: - a) All athletes must meet the qualifications of at least one classification in the Paraclimbing Classification System unless competing in the Open Category.
+(If they only have a Collegiate Recreational membership, they will be assigned to the relevant Recreational Category and not be eligible to advance to the Collegiate National Championship.) - 1.4.81.4.4 Paraclimbing Categories are defined by way of a Paraclimbing Classification System set forth as follows: - All athletes must meet the qualifications of at least one classification in the Paraclimbing Classification System unless competing in the Open Category.

-- b) The Paraclimbing Open Category is open to athletes with a physical impairment who: - i) chose to forego classification; or - ii) do not qualify for allocation into a sport class, and this Open Category is subject to alternate competition rules as set forth in Section 12.
+b)a)The Paraclimbing Open Category is open to athletes with a physical impairment who:

+-) chose to forego classification; or -) do not qualify for allocation into a sport class, and this Open Category is subject to alternate competition rules as set forth in Section 12.

-- c) USA Climbing will utilize the IFSC Paraclimbing categories and their classification as set out in the IFSC Paraclimbing Classification Rules. - i) The IFSC Paraclimbing Classification Rules used shall be those in force as of the publication of this USA Climbing Rulebook. - ii) The IFSC Classification Rules shall be interpreted in the context of USA Climbing competitions (e.g., NF (National Federation) is replaced by Coach/Athlete). - d) An athlete's need to classify at USA Climbing Paraclimbing events will be determined based on their classification status from the IFSC: - A Confirmed (C) status means the athlete does not need to classify at Paraclimbing Nationals. - A Future Review Date (FRD) means the athlete only needs to be reclassified in the year of their FRD. - e) There shall be two (2) classification panels and athletes will be assigned to one of the panels (at the discretion of the Event Organizer) for classification. - Athletes given a Non-Eligible (NE) designation by the first panel that classifies the athlete will be seen by the other classification panel. - ii) If both panels give an NE designation, the athlete is not able to protest. - f) Protests of classification must be filed within 30 minutes of the end of the athlete's classification appointment concluding. - g) An athlete who has a NE designation after the protest process is complete shall be allowed to compete in the Open Category.
+- f)b) USA Climbing will utilize the IFSC Paraclimbing categoriesCategories and their classification as set out in the IFSC Paraclimbing Classification Rules. - The IFSC Paraclimbing Classification Rules used shall be those in force as of the publication of this USA Climbing Rulebook. - ii) The IFSC Classification Rules shall be interpreted in the context of USA Climbing competitions (e.g., NF (National Federation) is replaced by Coach/Athlete). - g)c)An athlete's need to classify for IFSC Paraclimbing Categories at USA Climbing Paraclimbing events will be determined based on their classification status from the IFSC: - A Confirmed (C) status means the athlete does not need to classify at Paraclimbing Nationals. - ii) A Future Review Date (FRD) means the athlete only needs to be reclassified in the year of their FRD. - d) In addition to the IFSC Paraclimbing Categories, USA Climbing may establish an additional set of Paraclimbing Categories for which USA Climbing publishes classification rules and which are: - i) open to athletes with a physical impairment who meet such classification rules; and - ii) subject to the classification and protest processes as defined in such classification rules. - h)e) There shall be two (2) classification panels and athletes will be assigned to one of the panels (at the discretion of the Event Organizer) for classification. - i) Athletes given a Non-Eligible (NE) designation by the first panel that classifies the athlete will be seen by the other classification panel. - ii) If both panels give an NE designation, the athlete is not able to protest. - i)f) Protests of classification must be filed within 30 minutes of the end of the athlete's classification appointment concluding. - g) An The Paraclimbing Open Category is open to athletes with a physical impairment who: - i) do not request classification; or - ii) do not qualify for allocation into a Paraclimbing Category set forth in Rule 1.4.4(b) or Rule 1.4.4(d).

+For the avoidance of doubt, an athlete who has a NE designation after the protest process is complete shall be allowed to compete in the Open Category.